The right Android online tests to screen Android developers

 - Android Kotlin developer

-DevSkiller Android online tests and interview questions are powered by the RealLifeTesting™ methodology.
-Unlike other coding interviews, our Android online tests will assess applicants’ through a series of challenges that mirror real-world work.
-These tests delve deeper, past your candidate’s general programming knowledge by assessing their coding ability, problem-solving skills, and time-management.
+Each DevSkiller Android online test is powered by the RealLifeTesting™ methodology.
+Unlike other assessments of coding skills, each DevSkiller Android online test assesses an applicant’s skills through a series of challenges that mirror real-world work.
+Each DevSkiller TalentScore assessment delves deeper, past the general programming knowledge of candidates, to assess their coding ability, problem-solving skills, and time management.

 Key features

-- Determine applicants coding ability and not just their academic knowledge
+- Determine an applicant’s coding ability and not just their academic knowledge

 - Tests are available remotely and can be taken anywhere in the world